 The Supreme Court of Canada’s Internet site provides a wealth of information on Canada’s highest court.
-Visitors to the site can learn about the role of the Court in Canada’s judicial system and can browse through biographies of Supreme Court judges past and present.
-The site provides information on booking tours of the Supreme Court building for those who wish to do so along with a collection of electronic resources for teachers and a virtual tour that makes it possible to view the building from anywhere.
-The Frequently Asked Questions page also serves as a useful resource for the public.
-In addition, the site provides a link to an external site where the Court’s judgments can be consulted electronically.
-Visitors to the Court's site can find information on scheduled hearings of the Court and search an online database of information on all the Court's cases.
-Counsel and self-represented litigants can access information on electronic filing procedures and instructions for bringing an application for leave to appeal.
+Visitors to the site can learn about the role of the Court in Canada’s judicial system Canada’s judicial system and can browse through biographies of Supreme Court judges past past and present. present.
+The site provides information on booking tours booking tours of the Supreme Court building for those who wish to do so along with a collection of electronic resources for teachers electronic resources for teachers and a virtual tour virtual tour that makes it possible to view the building from anywhere.
+The Frequently Asked Questions Frequently Asked Questions page also serves as a useful resource for the public.
+In addition, the site provides a link to an external site where the Court’s judgments judgments can be consulted electronically.
+Visitors to the Court's site can find information on scheduled hearings scheduled hearings of the Court and search an online database of information on all the Court's cases.
+Court's cases.
+Counsel and self-represented litigants self-represented litigants can access information on electronic filing electronic filing procedures and instructions for bringing an application for leave to appeal.
 In most instances, the Court's hearings are broadcast live on the site.

 "The Supreme Court of Canada and its Justices 1875-2000" - a commemorative book

 This book has three main chapters: